bitovi/academy/src/react-native/06-building-custom-components/building-custom-components.md

 ### Exercise 3

 - Move the `StateList` and `ListItem` component logic into the correct file.
-- Make sure to properly update each `import` and to reference every component's essential files.
+- Make sure to properly update each `import` and to reference every component’s essential files.

 ### Solution 3